arichtman/www.richtman.au/content/blog/k8s-oidc-kanidm.md

   I'm still learning the nuances of Oauth2+OIDC and there's a bit of magic using the kubectl plugin reformatting tokens.
 - I could probably hone the scopes down a little, it's not exactly sensitive stuff though.
 - It _may_ be possible to do something cool and dynamic here with ABAC, I would like to look into it later.
+- I did take a stab at using `step-cli` for the `kubectl` configuration but it has no caching or refresh facilities.
+  It's supposed to be used to retrieve a certificate immediately from `step-ca` and not much else it seems.
 - You probably want to use a verified email for username, rather than something like `preferred_name` which;
   a) is user-mutable, b) is probably not enforced unique.